The Crazy Myth I Learned About Masturbating — & How I Learned To Enjoy It Again

 ”

 I began to pray a lot, begging God to help me quit humping and stop being “gross.”
-My prayers were answered when my mom finally decided to throw away the beanbag chair.
+My prayers were answered when my mum finally decided to throw away the beanbag chair.

 “Are you listening to me?”
 I asked.